Missouri Sales and Use Tax

 If you reside in MO, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Missouri?
+Who has to pay Missouri sales tax or use tax?

 Missouri says that an out-of-state seller is required to collect tax if they can be defined as a "vendor".
 Missouri does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.